ejrejr/Who-Is-Eric/README.md

 I'll give you heads up on vacations and I'll need you to do the same.
 When you're out for more than three days I need to know who's directly responsible for covering your area.
 That needs to be clear to the team as well.

-I work from home occassionally when I have a local appointment or work being done on the house etc. Also when I have to be huddled down doing some manager work like writing assessments.
-Let people know upfront when you can about WFH and please do you best to respond to inquiries.
-We need ad-hoc collaboration.
-WFH can happen on occasion by need but should not become a habit.

 Extra Stuff
 ===